CrashOverride85/zc95/docs/Patterns.md

 # Patterns

+**Note**: Any pattern in the list/menu prefixed with `(!)` should not be used above the waist, as channel isolation - where only one channel pulese at the exact same moment - is disabled.

 ## Waves
 Gradually increasing and decreasing intensity on all channels at different rates, with channel 1 being the slowest and 4 being the fastest.
 Varying intensity is achieved by altering the gap between pulses rather than changing the power level.
 Can NOT be used with shock collars.